 East Java provincial police arrested the women linked to the video’s creation and publication of the video online, citing their spread of misinformation as grounds for the arrest.

-Due to Indonesia’s laws on electronic information and hate speech, the women might face up to six years jail time if proven guilty.
+Due to Indonesia’s laws on electronic information and hate speech, the women might face up to six years of jail time if proven guilty.

 But Widodo, a practicing Muslim, has not supported any LGBTIQ policies since being elected in 2014.